Pozniak17/Pozniak17/README.md

 ### Hi, I'm Yevhenii 👋

 I'm Yevhenii Pozniak, and I’m a FullStack Developer with 2 years of experience.
 I work with React, Next.js, and TypeScript, and have strong skills in responsive layout development.
-I graduated from the GoIT FullStack program and participated in both team and commercial projects.
-I’m experienced with REST APIs, Git, Webpack, and other modern tools.
+I’m experienced with REST APIs, Cloudflare, Hetzner, Git, Webpack, and other tools.

 📫 Reach me out!